Answers to Frequently Asked Questions

-A. The revised version of a non-responsive application constitutes a new application.
+A. The revised version of an incomplete/non-responsive application constitutes a new application.

-A. Questions regarding the electronic submission of applications should be directed to grants.gov or the eRA Commons Help Desk (see http://grants.nih.gov/grants/ElectronicReceipt/faq_full.htm#submit for frequently asked questions).
+A. Questions regarding the electronic submission of applications should be directed to grants.gov or the eRA Commons Help Desk (see frequently asked questions).

 Submitted AIDS and AIDS-Related Applications

-A. There is no predetermined fundable score for a SC application.
+A. There is no predetermined fundable score for an SC application.
 Applications compete for available funds with all other recommended applications from eligible institutions.
 The following will be considered in making funding decisions:

-When preparing the updated other support documentation, grantees are encouraged to follow the Other Support format example at http://grants1.nih.gov/grants/funding/phs398/othersupport.doc.
+When preparing the updated other support documentation, grantees are encouraged to follow the Other Support format example.

-** NOTE: If the Initial Review Group determined that the proposed research involving human subjects and/or vertebrate animals was unacceptable (Code 44) then include a detailed statement addressing the IRG’s concerns with your just-in-time submission.
+** NOTE: If the Initial Review Group determined that the proposed research involving human subjects and/or vertebrate animals was unacceptable (Code 44), when NIGMS staff requests JIT information you should include a detailed statement addressing the IRG's concerns with your just-in-time submission.
 This will expedite the pre-award process if your application is selected for funding.